Gene-Garcia/Reactjs-Boilerplate/README.md

 + react-dom
 + react-router-dom

 A file structure allows developers to easily read and navigate through the source code.
 Thus, increasing productivity.
-Some [articles]() explaines
+Some [articles]() explains that with a formalized, recognized, and maintained file structure reduces the changes of merge conflicts.

 ## React Routing